Swaminarayan Akshardham (Delhi): Sahajanand Darshan (Hall of Values)

 The Hall of Values depicts incidents from Swaminarayan's life, conveying his teachings.
 The 15 three-dimensional dioramas utilize robotics, fibre optics, light and sound effects, dialogues, and music to present themes such as non‐violence, vegetarianism, perseverance, prayers, morality, and family harmony.
-The hall aso features the world's smallest animatronic robot in the form of Ghanshyam Maharaj, the child form of Swaminarayan.
+The hall also features the world's smallest animatronic robot in the form of Ghanshyam Maharaj, the child form of Swaminarayan.

 Nilkanth Darshan (Theatre)

 The theatre houses Delhi's first large format screen, measuring 85 ft by 65 ft.
-It shows a 40-minute film commissioned for the complex, Neelkanth Yatra, to recount a seven-year pilgrimage made by Swaminarayan made during his teenage years throughout India.
+It shows a 40-minute film commissioned for the complex, Neelkanth Yatra, to recount a seven-year pilgrimage made by Swaminarayan during his teenage years throughout India.
 Mystic India, an international version of the film produced by BAPS Charities, was released in 2005 at IMAX theatres and giant screen cinemas worldwide.
 A 27 ft tall bronze murti of Nilkanth Varni is located outside the theatre.